itssamuelrowe/zen-website/content/introduction-to-object-oriented-programming/understanding-object-oriented-programming.md

 level than the Lamborghini parked next to yours.

-The combination of the values assigned to all the attributes of an object is called the object’s state.
+The combination of the values assigned to all the attributes of an object is called the object's state.
 Unlike an objects identity, the state can change over its lifetime.

 For example, the engine temperature of your Lamborghini may heat up and cool